software-mansion-labs/elixir-janus-transport-ws/README.md

 **WARNING**

-This package is experimental and is not yet published to hex.
+This package is experimental and is not released to hex.

 ## Adapters
 Package has been designed to easily change and update websocket's client providers when needed.